Updated March 12, 2026 ยท By Jake Embers

 What if my chicken is browning too fast?

 Lower your heat or move the bird to a cooler spot on the grill.
 You can also tent it loosely with aluminum foil to slow down the browning while the inside catches up.
-I had this problem early on when I was running my grill too hot.
+I had this problem early on when I was running my grill too hot trying to reverse sear steaks at the same time.

 How do I know if my grill temperature is right?